-If you’re passionate about introducing the exciting world of learning through drama in all its forms to children and young people, this teacher training course will give you the strong grounding you need to make a contribution to this essential aspect of education.
+If you’re passionate about introducing the exciting world of learning through drama in all its forms to children and young people, this Secondary Drama PGCE will give you the strong grounding you need to make a contribution to this essential aspect of education.

-The ability to tell a story powerfully through movement, actions and words is important, and you’ll learn how to inspire and encourage your students to express themselves in this way.
+The ability to tell a story powerfully, through actions as well as words, is important and you will learn how to inspire and encourage your students to express themselves in this way.

-Techniques used in many different forms of drama can be used to help pupils become self-confident contributors to society.
-As a drama teacher you’ll offer them an introduction to this crucial life skill.
+Techniques used in many different forms of drama can be used to help pupils to become more self-confident and, as a teacher you can offer them a wide range of experiences.

 We are the top university providing education training in the West Midlands, and 25th in the UK.
 (Guardian University Guide 2016)